TheGoodlike13/liberty_or_death/README.md

 Or perhaps using the same computer for the service and the client.
 Some things are better left unknown.
 But here we go!

+First and foremost, I disabled SSL for Samba (`/etc/samba/smb.conf`):

+    ldap server require strong auth = no

+It's just a can of worms I'm not willing to touch.
+Good luck setting that up!

 1. Follow [#spnego_open](#spnego_open).
 [SPN in summary](#spn-in-summary) for SPN.
 2. The `krb5` files should probably be in the system, but I configured them into Liberty instead.